By default, Gitpod uses a standard Docker image as the foundation for workspaces.

 FROM gitpod/workspace-full # Install custom tools, runtime, etc. RUN brew install fzf

-When you are launching the Gitpod IDE, the local console will use the
+When you launch a Gitpod workspace, the local console will use the

 gitpod user, so all local settings, config file, etc. should apply to